AidosKuneen/gogui/README.md

 # gogui

-This library is a UI alternative for Go which uses the Chrome browser (or a default browser) which is already installed.
+This library is a UI alternative for Go which uses the Chrome browser (or a default browser).
 The application communicates with the browser via [socket.io](https://socket.io/).
  That means you can call funcs in the browser from the server (and vice versa) without worrying about the websocket and JavaScript.